OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Wohlsen, Marcus - Biopunk: DIY Scientists Hack the Software of Life
 - Wolfram, Stephen - A New Kind of Science
 - Yee, Nick - The Proteus Paradox: How Online Games and Virtual Worlds Change Us - And How They Don't
+- Young, Scott - Ultralearning: Master Hard Skills, Outsmart the Competition, and Accelerate Your Career
 - Yudkowsky, Eliezer - Inadequate Equilibria: Where and How Civilizations Get Stuck
 - Zomorodi, Manoush - Bored and Brilliant: How Spacing Out Can Unlock Your Most Productive and Creative Self